dweeeebz/Hangman/README.md

 ### Milestone 2: Create the variables for the game

-In Milestone 2 is where the variables where defined.
+In Milestone 2 is where the variables were defined.
         1.)
 Defining a list of possible words.
         2.)
 Asking the user for a valid input.

 ### Milestone 3: Check if the guessed character is in the word
 The code for Milestone 3 checks whether each valid input by the user is correct or not.
-Setting a loop up in a "While true" statement meant the script will ask the user iteratively until either the word is guessed or the number of lives have reached 0.
+Setting a loop up in a "While true" statement meant the script will ask the user iteratively until either the word is guessed or the number of lives has reached 0.
 In each loop, if the letter guessed is valid breaks the loop.
-After each input the user will see a message printed saying if the inout is valid or not or if it is correct.
+After each input, the user will see a message printed saying if the input is valid or not or if it is correct.

 ### Milestone 4: Creating the game class
 Firstly I created the class and assigned the class atributes.
 The __init__ function is called when the instance is created and ready to be initialized.
 It is an instance method that sets things up in the object.

 After the methods are then created to check letters guessed.

 ### Milestone5: Putting it all together
-Using Context Managers allowed me to have the user add in their own list of words they would like to play.
+Using Context Managers allowed me to have the user add their list of words they would like to play.
 By creating temporary files saves on the processing energy

-Notes
+Notes on Context Managers
+Context managers allow for allocation of resources.
+The [with] statement means that temporary files are automatically closed.
 ```
 Open returns a file object, which has methods and attributes for
 getting information about and manipulating the opened file.